 As we better understand the overall impact of COVID-19 on our youth, Clubs continue to support communities during the pandemic – from meeting basic needs to supporting youth mental health and academic success.

 For 160 years, Boys & Girls Clubs have navigated times of tragedy and crisis to provide safe places for kids and teens.
 During the coronavirus pandemic, Clubs continue to do what they’ve always done – serve as an anchor for communities across the nation.

 Like many Clubs at the beginning of the pandemic, Boys & Girls Clubs of the Twin Cities closed for youth programming in accordance with the state’s COVID-19 mandates.
-But knowing the needs of the youth and families persisted, they provided more than 700 families with over 50,000 meals.
+But knowing the needs of youth and families persisted, they provided more than 700 families with over 50,000 meals.
 Nearly 5,000 family wellness check-ins were conducted, focusing on families’ immediate needs related to shelter, food, technology and medical care (both physical and mental).

-As the pandemic evolves, Boys & Girls Clubs are continuing to adapt services to meet the needs of kids right now, including:
+Boys & Girls Clubs are continuing to adapt services to meet the needs of kids right now, including:

 No matter the need, Clubs do whatever it takes to help support youth and their communities during this pandemic and beyond.

 Donate now to give more kids and teens safe spaces, caring mentors and life-enhancing programs.